Cengkaruk/qiscus-sdk-web/docs/create-your-app.md

 QiscusSDK.render()
 ```

 That's all.
-If everything is done proplerly you will get something like this
+If everything is done proplerly you will get something like this:

 ![sdk screen](https://cdn.rawgit.com/qiscus/qiscus-sdk-web/feature/docs/docs/images/sdk-screen.png "SDK Screen")

 The widget chat above appear and it seems inactive.
 This happened because